-Pruning roses is easier than you might think.
+Pruning roses is easier than you think

 How to deadhead roses

 See the strong new shoot?
 That’s where the next flower will come from.
 And notice that the leaf just below that bud has five leaflets?
 Even if you can’t spot the new shoot on a stem, it’s best to cut just above a leaf like this one.
 Cutting back to a leaf with only three leaflets often results in weak stems.

-Prevent cane borer damage
+Prevent cane borer damage after pruning roses